-While the EAC was working to ensure that the pilot certification effort was underway, legislation dealing with a number of UOCAVA voting issues were under consideration by Congress.
-Ultimately, passed as part of the Fiscal Year 2010 National Defense Authorization Act (NDAA) (§581 of P.L.
+While the EAC was working to ensure that the pilot certification effort was underway, legislation dealing with a number of UOCAVA voting issues was under consideration by Congress.
+Ultimately passed as part of the Fiscal Year 2010 National Defense Authorization Act (NDAA) (§581 of P.L.
 111-84), the Military and Overseas Voters Empowerment Act contains a provision allowing the Secretary of Defense to establish one or more pilot programs to test the feasibility of new election technology for UOCAVA voters.
-This provision requires the EAC and the National Institute of Standards and Technology (NIST) to provide best practices or standards to support these pilot programs.

-"in accordance with electronic absentee voting guidelines established under" the earlier FY2005 NDAA.
+This provision requires the EAC and the National Institute of Standards and Technology (NIST) to provide best practices or standards to support these pilot programs, "in accordance with electronic absentee voting guidelines established under" the earlier FY2005 NDAA.
 In December 2009, the EAC directed the TGDC to begin this work as a top research priority.
-The EAC expects this work to result in the comprehensive set of remote electronic voting system guidelines as mandated by the FY2005 NDAA.
-The TGDC has been tasked to consider the full range of remote voting architectures, including instances where the voter can use his own personal computer for voting.
-The pilot testing requirements, that the EAC is currently developing, will be provided to the TGDC as the basis and starting point for their research and deliberations.
+The EAC expects the TGDC to make recommendations for the comprehensive set of remote electronic voting system guidelines mandated by the FY2005 NDAA.
+The TGDC has been tasked to consider the full range of remote voting architectures, including instances where the voter uses his own personal computer for voting.